DSharpPlus/DSharpPlus/docs/reference/DiscordClient.rst

 .. function DMChannelCreated

 	Called when a new DM channel is created.
-Takes ``ChannelCreate
+Takes ``ChannelCreate`` as an argument, with following parameters:

+	:param Channel: The channel (instance of :doc:`DiscordChannel </reference/DiscordChannel>`) that was just created.